The topology of 3-dimensional Hessian manifolds: Introduction

 The paper is organized as follows.
-Section 2 recalls the main definitions and preliminary notions used throughout the work.
-In Section 3, we focus on three-dimensional Hessian manifolds, proving the main theorems and several corollaries.
-Finally, in Section 4, we discuss the general case in higher dimensions.
+Section~2 recalls the main definitions and preliminary notions used throughout the work.
+In Section~3, we study $3$-dimensional compact orientable Hessian manifolds through their relation with Kähler geometry, and derive several topological consequences, including parity results for Betti numbers.
+Finally, Section~4 is devoted to the classification of compact, orientable $3$-dimensional Hessian manifolds.